Moving forward: New home in White City promises an exciting future for chemistry

 The Department of Chemistry has a history of pioneering new territory: the Royal College of Chemistry was the first of the four constituent colleges which later merged to become Imperial College London.

-From 2018 onwards, undergraduates will continue their taught studies and basic laboratory training in South Kensington before moving to the exceptional new facilities at the White City Campus during their BSc or MSci extended research projects.
+Undergraduates will continue their taught studies and basic laboratory training in South Kensington before moving to the exceptional new facilities at the White City Campus during their BSc or MSci extended research projects.
 The Department's large and growing postgraduate research student community will also be based at the White City Campus.

 In this move, we have an unprecedented opportunity to create a new networked research environment with no barrier to entry where we can truly do things differently.
 With the support of a broad community of advocates who care about the future of the department, we can maximize the potential of our new elite facilities and make a profound contribution to both academia and society.

 If you’d like to find out more about the role you can play in helping the department to achieve its goals, please do speak to my colleague in the Faculty of Natural Sciences, Head of Development Marcus Rees-Roberts on +44 (0) 20 7594 6135